cbartram/kraken-api/README.md

 # Kraken API

-This repository contains an AWS lambda function which functions as the API for the Kraken Client.
+This repository contains an AWS lambda function which functions as the API for the [Kraken Client](https://github.com/cbartram/kraken-client).
+This API handles:

+- Any user account updates (CRUD) through AWS Cognito
+- Linking Discord accounts via OAuth flow
+- Purchasing new Kraken plugins
+- Allowing JAR file plugin downloads
+- Validating running plugins

+This API requires that you have an AWS account with a lambda function, API gateway, and S3 bucket setup to fully utilize this.

 ## Getting Started